razorpay/hypertrace-gateway-service/README.md

 # Gateway Service

-An entry service that acts as a single access point for querying data from other services like entity-service, query-service, Attribute service.
+An entry service that acts as a single access point for querying d.ata from other services like entity-service, query-service, Attribute service.

 ## Description